morskyjezek/digcur/activities/exercise-command-line.md

 # Basics of the Command Line Interface

-Some of this section assumes using Mac OS/Unix style terminal commands.
-Please see [here](py4e on windows) and [here](BL guide from AVP) for greater detail on Windows.
+Demonstrations during class assume use of Mac OS/Unix style terminal commands.
+However, commands for both unix and windows environments are offered below.
+See the linked resources at the bottom for greater detail.

 ## Description